About Future Bodies: Dancing Towards Repair

 Rocking it!
 Adventures in Embodied Matrescence

-A creative movement exploration of the lived experiences of motherhood.
+A creative movement exploration of the lived experiences of mothering.

 11:30-11:45